 Inform other locations of the power outage and eminent loss of WAN connectivity.

 The Coalition phone systems, servers, and selected designated critical areas will remain on, due to generator power for a limited time.
-If the power interruption was caused by lightning, immediately contact the Purchasing & Facilities Specialist to ascertain the damage.
+If the power interruption was caused by lightning, immediately contact the Program Supervisor – Financial Services to ascertain the damage.

 Mission-Critical Applications